 Seeing the gross commercialization of pop-up bars, Malone created one of his own as dark social commentary.
 “Room 237,”

-where you could drink with an actor portraying an abusive alcoholic, opened to rave reviews.
-But few saw the irony.
+which opened to rave reviews.
+But few saw the irony of a pop-up bar about a murderous alcoholic.
 To counter-balance the negative male energy, Malone created “Rhiannon,”

 a shrine to positive female energy, witchcraft, and of course, Stevie Nicks.

 For the cover of Ladytron’s eponymous and final album, artist Reuben Wu

 photographed Malone running into a forrest fire.